abdulrehman1215/bartpy2/docs/source/sampling.rst

  - Grow or Prune is chosen with probability (0.5, 0.5)
  - Particular instances of growing or pruning are chosen uniformly from all possible grows or prunes

-It is possible to modify all of this behaviour using BartPy, but doing so requires some involved modification of the likihood functions.
+It is possible to modify all of this behaviour using bartpy2, but doing so requires some involved modification of the likihood functions.

-.. autoclass:: bartpy.samplers.treemutation.proposer.TreeMutationProposer
+.. autoclass:: bartpy2.samplers.treemutation.proposer.TreeMutationProposer
    :members: